hexbatch/apple-core/v1/docs/core/step-0-users-groups/group-overview.md

 Each user group inherits from a base user group token type.
 For example, if a company creates a group.

+The token can be used as a regular token anywhere else, but can only represent one group, the group its attached to

 When adding attributes to the token-type, the attributes have to be readable and writable by the owner and whoever is editing